Temp Mail Logo

 SPF softfail (~all) means the sending server is not in the authorised list but the domain has not explicitly blocked it.
 DKIM still passes and DMARC passes on DKIM alignment.
 The p=none policy means no enforcement action is taken.
 This is typical of domains in DMARC monitoring mode before upgrading to quarantine or reject.

-Info -- ForwardedSPF fail due to forwarding -- not a spoofing attempt
+Info.
+ForwardedSPF fail due to forwarding.
+Not a spoofing attempt

 Authentication-Results: mx.example.com; spf=fail smtp.mailfrom=originalhost.com; dkim=pass header.d=sender.com; dmarc=pass p=quarantine X-Forwarded-To: user@example.com Received: from forwarder.university.edu